-In the Fraser Coast Regional Council, Health Care and Social Assistance is the most productive industry, generating $486 million in 2017/18.
+In the Fraser Coast Regional Council, Health Care and Social Assistance most productive industry, generating $476 million in 2018/19.

 Detailed notes about how the figures are derived can be found in the specific topic notes section.

 |Value added by industry sector|

 |Industry||$m||%||Queensland||$m||%||Queensland||2013/14 - 2018/19|

 |Information Media and Telecommunications||95.7||2.8||1.7||78.9||2.5||1.5||+16.8|

 |Financial and Insurance Services||171.2||5.0||7.0||141.3||4.5||6.5||+29.9|